micha/resty/README.md

 Here the `-W` option was used when loading the script to prevent writing to the history file and an initial URI base was set at the same time.
 Then a JSON file was fetched, edited using [jsawk](http://github.com/micha/jsawk), and re-uploaded to the server.

+To assign the response of resty to a variable you can you do for example: `VAR="$(GET /some/request)"`.
+Note that the quote symbol (`"`) around the subcommand is necessary if the output contains spaces.

 Working With JSON or XML Data
 =============================